Cargill CEO takes on additional role of executive chairman

 Minnesota-based Cargill is one of the world’s largest privately held corporations and a top commodities trader.

-Cargill is among four “ABCD” companies that dominate the flow of agricultural goods around the world, competing against rivals Archer Daniels Midland Co, Bunge Ltd and Louis Dreyfus Corp [LOUDR.UL].
+Cargill is among four “ABCD” companies that dominate the flow of agricultural goods around the world, competing against rivals Archer Daniels Midland Co, Bunge Ltd and Louis Dreyfus Corp.
 Recently, the companies have faced new competition from trading houses in Asia.

 MacLennan joined Cargill in 1991 and in 2000 left the company for two years for another job.
 After his return, he was named chief financial officer in 2008 and elected to the board.
 He became president and chief operating officer in 2011 and CEO in 2013.